vectordotdev/vector/rfcs/2020-08-21-3092-apache-metrics-source.md

 - `response_timeout`; to cap request lengths
 - `tls`: settings to allow setting specific chains of trust and client certs
+- `basic_auth`: to set username/password for use with HTTP basic auth; we'll allow this to be set in the URL too which will work for now

 But I chose to leave those out for now given the prometheous source doesn't support them either.
 We could add support to both at the same time (see Future